pirelaurent/p5_animationFramework/chapters/chap6-beziersTrajectory.md

 #  More advanced animations
 # beziers curve
-We will use quadratic bezier curve (see wikipedia) to design a trajectory from a start point to an end point.
+We will use quadratic bezier curves (see wikipedia) to design a trajectory from a start point to an end point.
-Two anchors can be used to pull up the default linear rope.
+Two anchors can be set to pull up the default linear rope.
 ## bezier quadratic parameters : 2 x 2 coordinates
 ```javascript
  {